 “Sh…” Cyndi urged.
 She took a nervous glance around the room.

 “Like they dare to say anything.”
 That was Sharon.
 Even if Joanne was brave, she was never rude, especially to the other gang members.
-Though Sharon was one table over–and right next to her father, but she was still not restricting her behaviors.
+Though Sharon was one table over–and right next to her father, she was still not restricting her behaviors.

 “Thank you, Sharon,” Joanne said, her sarcasm apparent.